María Suárez Toro,

 TONA INA HOLDS THE MEMORY IN THESE WATERS, BRINGING TO LIGHT HIDDEN HISTORICAL FACTS ABOUT SLAVERY AND ITS INTERACTION WITH PATRIARCHAL PREDATORY, capitalist and supremacist HUMAN PRACTICES.

-Another historical fact in Tona Ina’s ancestral voice is the story of women’s tenacity as the “vital reserves” of a species that has reached its biological limit in the Planet due to those predatory practices.
+Another historical fact in Tona Ina’s ancestral voice is the story of women’s tenacity as the “vital reserves” of a species that has reached its biological limit on the Planet due to those predatory practices.
 Women have had the tenacity to live by other standards and paradigms in their holistic approaches to:

-DEVELOPMENT OF CITIZEN SCIENCE: connecting the scientific method with the ancestral knowledge that the youth brings into the process
+DEVELOPMENT OF CITIZEN SCIENCE: Connecting the scientific method with the ancestral knowledge that the youth brings into the process.

-TRUTHS BEHIND MYTHOLOGIES: all of life has a common spirit and Mesoamerican human’s shared quest is the revitalization of the wholeness of who we are in the universe.
+TRUTHS BEHIND MYTHOLOGIES: All of life has a common spirit, and Mesoamerican humans’ shared quest is the revitalization of the wholeness of who we are in the universe.

-INTERACTIVE SYMBIOSIS BY HUMANS IN ECOSYSTEMS: re-vitalizing its lost connections
+INTERACTIVE SYMBIOSIS BY HUMANS IN ECOSYSTEMS: Re-vitalizing its lost connections.

 How it has evolved in the Caribbean

-Almost totally, in the historical times when we have lost our quest and that hegemony appears as cyclical tidal waves of abuse of power through the use of violence and the commodification of life’s gifts for the sake of greed.
+Almost totally, in the historical times when we have lost our quest, and that hegemony appears as cyclical tidal waves of abuse of power through the use of violence and the commodification of life’s gifts for the sake of greed.

-Those times like the one today, come as tidal waves because humanity as a whole does not give up coming up for air from the bottom of the ocean when our quest is almost broken.
+Those times, like the one today, come as tidal waves because humanity as a whole does not give up coming up for air from the bottom of the ocean when our quest is almost broken.

 Sometimes with full force and others as subtle movement, the tidal waves bring and take, take and bring – like all life forces do – creating a balance in movement that is never the same but is always tide in movement in the waters.

-The present day struggles to brake dichotomies and polarization, have to recognize the spiral-wave dynamics of the sea where women’s power and empowerment to regenerate, care and remain connected to the full web of life and how it keeps appearing in memory, history and movements forever until – and if -the balance is reestablished in humanity’s holistic (balanced) presence in the planet.
+The present day struggles to brake dichotomies and polarization, have to recognize the spiral-wave dynamics of the sea where women’s power and empowerment to regenerate, care and remain connected to the whole web of life and how it keeps appearing in memory, history and movements forever until – and if -the balance is reestablished in humanity’s holistic (balanced) presence in the planet.

-So how do we get there with the children
+So, how do we get there with the children

 of the Caribbean coastal communities?

-The coast is neither land nor sea… it is the tide of the oceanic planet, cyclically creating its balanced symbiosis.
+The coast is neither land nor sea; it is the tide of the oceanic planet, cyclically creating its balanced symbiosis.

-We do not teach them to talk… they come with the universal language of the emotions: Cry for help, or need or pain.
-Laugh for joy, affection and satisfaction of needs met.
-What we do teach them is the language of the
+We do not teach them to talk; they come with the universal language of the emotions: Cry for help, need, or pain.
+Laugh for joy, affection, and satisfaction of needs met.

-particular culture we are born in.
+What we do teach them is the language of the particular culture in which we were born.
 The “mother tongue”, we call it.
-You know what it is as compared to other millions of languages?
-The language we learn from the “motherer”, which means the language we learn with the emotions and feelings.
+What makes it unique compared to the millions of other languages?
+The language we learn from the “motherer”, which means the language we know with the emotions and feelings.

-Tona Ina is the great mother of the light´s energy in the waters, S´he tells, sings, dances, swims and dives from the belly of the Planet.
+Tona Ina is the great mother of the light´s energy in the waters, S´he tells, sings, dances, swims, and dives from the belly of the Planet.
 She expresses the deepest roots of “beingness” of the human experience, from the vitality of its most transparent waters.

 The secret: